Conservation and restoration of waterlogged wood: Camphor-alcohol treatment

+Desalination

 Treatment must also take into account the type of water the wood was found in.
-Soluble salts must be removed from the waterlogged wood.
+Waterlogged wood recovered from marine environments may contain high levels of salts, which must be removed from the waterlogged wood to prevent further damage on drying.
 This can be done by a desalination process.
-The removal of soluble salts, desalination, of wood extracted from a marine environment is crucial.
-Desalination is done with clean water, with disinfectant added to prevent the development of harmful organisms.
-The disinfectant fungicide, algaecide, orthophenyl phenol; however, the most commonly used and recommended because of its lesser toxicity is a mixture of boric acid and borax.
+Desalination is often completed in bath changes using clean water.
+Sometimes disinfectants (fungicides or algaecides) are added to prevent the development of damaging organisms.
+However, the most commonly used and recommended because of its lesser toxicity is a mixture of boric acid and borax.
 The desalination process takes a long period of time and is necessary that the water is changed until the concentration of excreted of soluble salts reach its maximum.